SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-10-covid-tale-of-2-countries.md

 _resist_.
 Now they're claiming vaccines turn you into a magnet so you can be reprogrammed by 5G signals.
 Or that the nasal swab in a COVID-19 test "bruises your amygdala" (breaking into your skull?) to make you more submissive to authority.
 Or&hellip; look, I just can't go on.
-It literally makes sickens me.
+It literally sickens me.

 This, alas, leads to declining vaccination rates.
 In the US, we've vaccinated most of the people who are willing.
 There's still some work to do, getting the vaccine out to the